 The Lavin Entrepreneur Advocacy Program (LEAP) is a collaboration between the Lavin Entrepreneurship Center and key partners, the University of San Diego School of Law’s Entrepreneur Clinic and Duane Morris LLP, whose attorneys provide legal assistance for Lavin Entrepreneur students and their startup businesses.
-Students in the program are offered free workshops as well as the ability to connect with USD law students, along with legal mentors and legal advisors from Duane Morris who provide key advice on topics such as equity, ownership, intellectual property, employer and employee relationships, tax entities, finances and much more.
 LEAP is one of the first business school/law school/legal firm partnerships of its kind in the region that combines student learning experiences with those of practicing attorneys.

 The LEAP program consists of four key components as follows:

-- Legal Workshops: Each year, Duane Morris attorneys conduct a legal workshop on campus for those students interested in starting their own company either now or at some point in the future.
-Topics covered during these workshops include (but are not limited to) taxes, hiring and dealing with employees, protecting intellectual property and developing partnership agreements
+- Legal Workshops: Each year, Duane Morris attorneys conduct a legal workshop for those students interested in starting their own company.
+Topics covered during these workshops can include taxes, corporate formation, employment, privacy, and intellectual property.

-- The USD Entrepreneurship Law Clinic: On a rolling basis, students who are creating companies can engage with law students working at the USD Entrepreneurship clinic.
-The law students can assist our Lavin Entrepreneur students with basic legal research types of activities and assistance with limited legal filings.
+- The USD Entrepreneurship Law Clinic: On a rolling basis, SDSU students can engage with law students working at the USD Entrepreneurship clinic who will assist our students with basic legal research and assistance in limited legal filings.

-- The Duane Morris LLP Clinic: Once per semester, Duane Morris opens up their offices for a few hours in the afternoon to meet with our Lavin Entrepreneur students.
-Through this program, students have the opportunity to sit down in a private session with one (or more) specialist attorneys plus a USD Law student to go over very specific questions that the student might have.
-This is a great way for our students to learn how to work with an attorney in setting up a business on a strong legal foundation.
+- The Duane Morris LLP Clinic: Once per semester, Duane Morris opens up their offices for a few hours to meet with our Lavin Entrepreneur students.
+Students have the opportunity to sit down in a private session with one (or more) specialist attorneys to go over specific startup questions.

 Duane Morris LLP